treepo1/minesweeper/README.md

 # minesweeper
-a simple terminal minesweeper game
+a simple terminal minesweeper game made with python

 How to play:
 The code has 3 necessary functions to play
 => click() wich take a row and collumn  and click on the cell you want